zsparal/api-documentation/source/guides/webhooks.rst

 with the ID of the updated object.
 When Mollie calls your webhook, you should fetch the latest status and process it if the status was changed.

+.. note:: Check against your records that the resource actually has been changed when your webhook is called.

 Example
 -------
 The most important example of a webhook is when a payment is paid.
 If you created the payment with a webhook URL, we